 Molly Brown London uses a variety of precious metals, freshwater and cultured pearls, precious and coloured gemstones within the Collections.
 It is recommended that you store your jewellery in the pouch and box provided at purchase to reduce the risk of damage and air pollution affecting its appearance.
 If you are purchasing a gift to be worn in the future or are planning to store it for long periods of time, we recommend that you store your jewellery in a sealable, air-tight polybag with an anti-tarnish strip.
 Please follow the following advice for care of particular materials to ensure your jewellery remains in the beautiful condition you receive it in.
+Do not wear silver jewellery whenswimming as chlorine can permantly damage the jewellery also, purfumes or lotions on the skin may cause tarnishing.

 Molly Brown jewellery is hallmarked in the UK at the Assay Office, fulfilling the requirements established by the Law on Precious Metals.
 This is a guarantee to our customers of the purity and quality of the metals used in the collections.